-Whitefish, Montana-based non-profit YeTI Photovoltaic, Inc. provides solar-powered water pumps to micro-farmers @ Nepal.
-Founded and Funded by former Gham Power in-house consultant & current Oxford PhD Physics candidate Jake Drysdale and USA lawyer Douglas B Drysdale, YeTI Photovoltaic is Nepal's first-ever, self-sustaining Solar Water Pump Fund in partnership with Kathmandu-based Gham Power.
+Founded and seed-funded by Oxford PhD and solar scientist Jake Drysdale and international lawyer Douglas B Drysdale, YeTI Photovoltaic established Nepal's first-ever Solar Water Pump Fund with Gham Power in 2019.

 Nepal has more than 10,000 micro-farmers, many of whom rely upon a few months of monsoon rains to irrigate their crops.
-With solar water pumps paid for by our Solar Water Pump Fund, however, micro-farmers can increase revenue by pumping groundwater all year to irrigate crops and increase production.
+With solar water pumps provided by the Nepal Solar Water Pump Fund, however, micro-farmers can increase revenue by pumping groundwater all year to irrigate crops and increase production.

-With increased income over time, recipient micro-farmers PAY FORWARD — instead of payback — the cost of their pumps into our Solar Water Pump Fund for the sole purpose of providing MORE solar water pumps to MORE micro-farmers @ Nepal.
+With increased income over time, micro-farmers PAY FORWARD — instead of payback — the cost of their pumps into the Nepal Solar Water Pump Fund for the purpose of providing more solar water pumps to more micro-farmers.

-YeTI Photovoltaic's Solar Water Pump Fund is designed to create a growing, continuous, and self-sustaining source of funds for solar water pumps for micro-farmers @ Nepal.
+The Nepal Solar Water Pump Fund is designed to create a growing, continuous, and self-sustaining source of funding for solar water pumps for micro-farmers.

 Learn more about Gham Power and how solar water pumps help micro-farmers @ Nepal here and here